aserbremen/Multi-Robot-Graph-SLAM/README.md

 ## Usage Docker

 If you want to run the SLAM node inside a docker container, make sure that the docker container can communicate with the host machine.
-For example, environment variables like ROS_LOCALHOST_ONLY or ROS_DOMAIN_ID should not set or should be correctly set.
-Then run the following command:
+For example, environment variables like ROS_LOCALHOST_ONLY or ROS_DOMAIN_ID should not set or should be correctly set on the host and docker system.
+Assuming you use the pulled `aserbremen/mrg_slam` docker run the following command with your desired parameters:

 ```
-docker run -it --rm --network=host --ipc=host --pid=host -e MODEL_NAMESPACE=atlas -e X=0.0 -e Y=0.0 -e Z=0.0 -e ROLL=0.0 -e PITCH=0.0 -e YAW=0.0 -e USE_SIM_TIME=true --name atlas_slam mrg_slam
+docker run -it --rm --network=host --ipc=host --pid=host -e MODEL_NAMESPACE=atlas -e X=0.0 -e Y=0.0 -e Z=0.0 -e ROLL=0.0 -e PITCH=0.0 -e YAW=0.0 -e USE_SIM_TIME=true -e INIT_ODOM_TOPIC=/atlas/odom --name atlas_slam aserbremen/mrg_slam
 ```

 ## Playback ROS2 demo bag